AckerlyXu/heima/articles/batch/batch-aad-auth.md

 }
 ```

 The **GetAuthenticationTokenAsync** callback method shown above uses Azure AD for integrated authentication of a user who is interacting with the application.
 The call to the **AcquireTokenAsync** method prompts the user for their credentials, and the application proceeds once the user provides them.
 You can also use Azure AD to authenticate an unattended application by using an Azure AD service principal.
-For more information, see [Application and service principal objects in Azure Active Directory](../active-directory/develop/active-directory-application-objects.md) and [Use portal to create Active Directory application and service principal that can access resources](../resource-group-create-service-principal-portal.md).
+For more information, see [Application and service principal objects in Azure Active Directory](../active-directory/develop/active-directory-application-objects.md) and [Use portal to create Active Directory application and service principal that can access resources](../azure-resource-manager/resource-group-create-service-principal-portal.md).

 ## Next steps

-For more information on running the [AccountManagement sample application][acct_mgmt_sample], see [Manage Batch accounts and quotas with the Batch Management client library for .NET](batch-management-dotnet.md).
+For more information on running the [AccountManagement sample application][acct_mgmt_sample], see [Manage Batch accounts and quotas with the Batch Management client library for .NET](./batch-management-dotnet.md).

 To learn more about Azure AD, see the [Azure Active Directory Documentation](https://docs.microsoft.com/azure/active-directory/).
 In-depth examples showing how to use ADAL are available in the [Azure Code Samples](https://azure.microsoft.com/resources/samples/?service=active-directory) library.

-[aad_about]: ../active-directory/active-directory-whatis.md "What is Azure Active Directory?"
+[aad_about]:../active-directory/active-directory-whatis.md
-[aad_adal]: ../active-directory/active-directory-authentication-libraries.md
+[aad_adal]:../active-directory/develop/active-directory-authentication-libraries.md
-[aad_auth_scenarios]: ../active-directory/active-directory-authentication-scenarios.md "Authentication Scenarios for Azure AD"
+[aad_auth_scenarios]:../active-directory/develop/active-directory-authentication-scenarios.md
-[aad_integrate]: ../active-directory/active-directory-integrating-applications.md "Integrating Applications with Azure Active Directory"
+[aad_integrate]:../active-directory/develop/active-directory-integrating-applications.md
 [acct_mgmt_sample]: https://github.com/Azure/azure-batch-samples/tree/master/CSharp/AccountManagement
 [azure_portal]: http://portal.azure.cn
-[resman_overview]: ../azure-resource-manager/resource-group-overview.md
+[resman_overview]:../azure-resource-manager/resource-group-overview.md